astronomer/astro-docs/enterprise/v0.13/02_develop/02_customize-image.md

 pymongo==3.7.2
 ```

-> **Note:** Astronomer Certified, Astronomer's distribution of Apache Airflow, is available both as a Debian and Alpine base.
+> **Note:** Astronomer Core, Astronomer's distribution of Apache Airflow, is available both as a Debian and Alpine base.
 We strongly recommend using Debian, as it's much easier to install dependencies and often presents less incompatability issues than an Alpine Linux image.
 For details on both, refer to our [Airflow Versioning Doc](/docs/enterprise/v0.13/customize-airflow/manage-airflow-versions/).

 ## Add Other Dependencies